pjtunstall/pjtunstall/README.md

 ## Go

 - [penumbra](https://github.com/pjtunstall/penumbra) A task manager web app, written mostly in Go, using Go's HTML templates, with minimal JavaScript, and the DaisyUI CSS framework for styling.
 - [social-network](https://github.com/pjtunstall/social-network)* Group project to make a Facebook-style social media site using WebSockets, React, and SQLite.
-I was responsible for serverside aspect of the WebSockets.
-My code is naively structured and doesn't take full advantage of the duplex connection, having only one goroutine (thread) per connection, rather than a goroutine each to handle incoming and outgoing messages.
+I was responsible for the serverside WebSocket code.
+Looking back on it now, I note that contribution is naively structured. it also fails to take full advantage of the duplex connection, having only one goroutine (thread) per connection, rather than a goroutine each to handle incoming and outgoing messages.
 - [lem-in](https://github.com/pjtunstall/lem-in)* First significant 01Founders project.
 I enjoyed this one a lot.
 We had to find an optimal way to send ants through a maze.
 It taught me some graph traversal algorithms and the concept of maximum flow.
 - [push-swap](https://github.com/pjtunstall/push-swap)* 01Founders optional extra: sort a list of numbers using two circular stacks with as few instructions as you can.
 - [stock-exchange-sim](https://github.com/pjtunstall/stock-exchange-sim)* A playfully named 01Founders optional about task scheduling heuristics.